jklowden/csv2any/README.md

 csv2any, the file can be converted to use delimiters that don't appear in the data, making quoting unnecessary.

-# libcsv
+# libanycsv

-The project produces a library, `libcsv.so`, that can be used to process a CSV file.
-The user provides a callback function that accepts an array of strings, similar to `argc` and `argv`.
+The project produces a library, `libanycsv.so`, that can be used to process a CSV file.
+The user provides a callback function that accepts an array of strings.
 That function is called for each parsed line in the file.

 # Notes on the parser

 Many CSV files do not conform to RFC 4180.
 Some so-called CSV files aren't even comma-delimited!

 The parser takes the RFC seriously but with some allowances.
+See the man page **libanycsv**(3) for details.

 - The encoding of a CSV file is not defined by the RFC.
 Because this parser is based on GNU flex, it's looking for the ASCII values of the